Ectomycorrhizal extramatrical mycelium: Assessment methods

 Determining the longevity of extramatrical mycelium is difficult, and estimates range from just a few months to several years.
 Turnover rates are assessed in a variety of ways including direct observation and 14C dating.
 Such estimates are an important variable in calculating the contribution that ectomycorrhizal fungi have to carbon sequestration.

 In order to differentiate ectomycorrhizal mycelium from the mycelium of saprotrophic fungi, biomass estimates are often done by ergosterol or phospholipid fatty acid analysis, or by using sand-filled bags, which are likely to be avoided by saprotrophic fungi because they lack organic matter.

-Detailed morphological characterization of exploration type has been defined for over 550 different ectomycorrhizal species and are compiled in www. deemy. de.
+Detailed morphological characterization of exploration type has been defined for over 550 different ectomycorrhizal species and are compiled in Deemy Database.

 Due to the difficulty in classifying exploration types of intermediate forms, other metrics have been proposed to qualify and quantify the growth of extramatrical mycelium, including Specific Actual/Potential Mycelium Space Occupation and Specific Extramatrical Mycelial Length which attempt to account for the contributions of mycelial density, surface area and total biomass.